Who We Are

-In addition, Energy Trust reports progress to annual goals and goals listed in a five-year strategic plan.
+In addition, Energy Trust reports progress to annual goals and five-year Strategic Plan goals.
 View our policy and reports page to see these public plans and corresponding reports.

 In 1999, Oregon lawmakers and citizens envisioned a future with Oregon homes and businesses powered by clean, affordable energy.
 They established stable, consistent funding to help Oregonians invest in energy efficiency and renewable resources.
 A new nonprofit organization—Energy Trust of Oregon—was created to lead the way.